flaturtha/CharlieChan/_novelettes/unbelievable.md

 Two days later the Grand Jury indicted the unfortunate young man.
 He was taken to the Tombs to await trial.
 And after a week or so New York forgot all about him, being concerned with matters of newer and greater importance.
 The baseball season opened---and a quite scandalous performance, the work of a degenerate French playwright, was being run at one of the largest theatres.

-The story continues &hellip; download it today and find out "what could be wrong!"
+The story continues &hellip; download it today!
-{: .tobecontinued }
+{: .tobecontinued .center .margin1r}

 <hr>
 <br>